 Masking persuasive intent is designed to overcome defenses.
 Persons forewarned that a communicator intends to persuade them are likely to tune out or to recite counterarguments to themselves even in advance of exposure to the communicator’s message (e.g., Petty & Cacioppo, 1981/1996).
 This defensive reaction is especially likely if the issue is of some importance to message recipients or if they suspect that the communicator is up to no good—that he or she is manipulative, exploitative, and perhaps deliberately deceptive (Benoit, 1998; Fukada, 1986; Papageorgis, 1968; Petty & Cacioppo, 1977).

-As a general rule, whatever yardsticks used by one person to distinguish persuasion from non-persuasion will be exploited by others to deceive their listeners or viewers about their persuasive intent or at make their messages appear more authentic or more objective.
+As a general rule, whatever yardsticks used by one person to distinguish persuasion from non-persuasion will be exploited by others to deceive their listeners or viewers about their persuasive intent or to make their messages appear more authentic or more objective.
 Is looking away from the job interviewer a sign of the non-persuader?
 By a type of perverse logic, some persuaders deliberately shift their gaze away from the job interviewer from time to time to create the appearance of being sincere, honest—not too slick.
 Similarly, “yes-men” learn to disagree with their bosses enough to negate the impression of pandering while still playing up to them.
 Is one-sided argument evidence of promotional intent?
 Skilled persuaders learn to appear impartial by presenting both sides of an issue while subtly questioning the merits of the opposing view and the credibility of their opponents.
 (Jacobs & Aakhus, 2002, Billig, 1996).
 They also have an interest in at least appearing truthful if for no other reason than that the perception of dishonesty diminishes their chances of being believed the next time around.

 On this view, then, political accounts, descriptions, expressions of opinion ought not to be taken at face value.
 They are least believable when uttered with what appears to be the utmost of sincerity.
 Expressions of opinion are usefully conjectured to be partisan-angled strategic stances, whatever their relation to actual beliefs.
 (Billig, 1996) Accounts and descriptions- of motives, situations, heroes and villains, good and evil, actions and agencies ought to be hypothesized as self-serving, though not necessarily to the disadvantage of others.
 (Appel, 2011, Burke, 1969, Edelman, 1964)